 When a claim is presented, it is of utmost importance that the employer and claims administrator work together to gather facts necessary to process the claim.
-Under Labor Code §5402, the administrator has only 90 days (less time if a COVID-19 presumption is applicable) from the time the Claim Form was filed with the employer to accept or deny the claim.
-Further, during the 90 day delay time period or until a denial issues, the employer must pay up to \$10,000 in reasonable medical costs consistent with utilization review limitations (Labor Code §\$5402, 4610, 4616).
+Under Labor Code §5402, the administrator has only 90 days (less time if a Covid-19 presumption or certain public safety presumption is applicable, see Labor Codes §§3212.86-88 and 5402(b)(2)) from the time the Claim Form was filed with the employer to accept or deny the claim.
+Further, during the delay period or until a denial issues, the employer must pay up to \$10,000 in reasonable medical costs consistent with utilization review limitations (Labor Code §§5402, 4610, 4616).
 Failure to act timely results in the claim being "presumed" accepted.
 This places considerable time pressure on the claims administrator and employer to accomplish the factual investigation and as may be required, obtain medical evidence to address causation issues.

 An employer should have one person act as the "contact person" for the claims administrator to gather necessary facts and forms.
 This individual should become familiar with general claims handling to facilitate the process.
 Such a person is convenient as a central source of information for the employer and administrator.
 The position requires strict confidentiality as to all information, written or verbal as claims may become adversarial or result in litigation beyond workers' compensation.
 An employer must insure that documents concerning claims are properly secured with limited access.
 Labor Code §3762 further protects the injured worker's right to privacy by limiting the medical information the employer can receive to (1) the diagnosis and the treatment provided for this condition and (2) information necessary to modify work duties.
-This limitation makes it difficult for claims examiners to fully communicate the medical status of an injured worker to the employer, and eliminates the prior practice of providing full medical reports to the employer.
+This limitation makes it difficult for claims examiners to fully communicate the medical status of an injured worker to the employer and eliminates the prior practice of providing full medical reports to the employer.
 Nevertheless, the employer does have a "bill of rights" in Labor Code §3761 which provides for an information exchange regarding (1) the filing of claims directly upon the carrier, (2) an employer's right to give information to dispute any aspect of the case or its settlement and (3) how reserves are calculated.